Efficient qubit measurement with a nonreciprocal microwave amplifier

-In this work we directly connect the readout cavity of a transmon qubit to a Field Programmable Josephson Amplifier (FPJA) \cite{Lecocq2017NonreciprocalAmplifier}, see Fig.~\ref{fig1}.
+Here we couple the readout cavity of a transmon qubit to a Field Programmable Josephson Amplifier (FPJA) \cite{Lecocq2017NonreciprocalAmplifier}, see Fig.~\ref{fig1}.
 We operate the FPJA as a directional phase-sensitive parametric amplifier \cite{Lecocq2020MicrowaveAmplifier} to monitor only the quadrature of the microwave field in which the qubit state is encoded.
 The directionality of the amplifier protects the cavity from amplified vacuum fluctuations, circumventing the need for conventional microwave circulators between the cavity and the amplifier.
-As a consequence of the low loss and low added noise in this system, we achieve a measurement efficiency of $72\%$, in agreement with theoretical predictions.
+As a consequence of the low loss and low added noise in this system, we achieve a measurement efficiency of $72\%$, amongst the best reported in the literature \cite{Walter2017RapidQubits,Eddins2019High-EfficiencyAmplifier,Rosenthal2020EfficientDetector}.